ray-project/ray/doc/source/rllib-models.rst

 to specify these more complex "view requirements".

-Here is a simple (non-RNN/Attention) example of a Model that takes as input the last 3 observations (very similar to the recommended "framestacking" in Atari environments):
+Here is a simple (non-RNN/Attention) example of a Model that takes as input the last 3 observations (very similar to the recommended "framestacking" for learning in Atari environments):